lakshmankumar12/languageNotes/go_notes.md

       runes = append(runes, r)
       ```
 * copy
-    * copies from one slice to another of same len.
+    * copies from one slice to another.
+It stops as the shortest of the two.
+        ```go
+        num_copied = copy(dst, src)
+        ```
+    * cap of the two doesnt matter. its the len that matters
     * Safe against overlapping slices.
     * Returns number of elements actually copied - the smaller of the 2 slices.
-So its safe againt
-      unavailable sizes too
+      So its safe againt unavailable sizes too
 * close
     * close a channel
 * delete